-Distributed mobility management may be partially distributed, i.e., only the data plane is distributed, or fully distributed where both the data plane and control plane are distributed.
+Mobility management may be partially distributed, i.e., only the data plane is distributed, or fully distributed where both the data plane and control plane are distributed.
 These different approaches are described in detail in [I-D.dmm-scenario].

 A distributed mobility management scheme is proposed in [Paper-Distributed.Dynamic.Mobility] for future flat IP architecture consisting of access nodes.
-The benefits of this design over centralized mobility management are also verified through simulations in [Paper-Distributed.Centralized.Mobility].
+The benefits of this design over centralized mobility management are also verified through simulations in [Paper-Distributed.Centralized.Mobility] .

-While it is possible to design new mobility management protocols for the future flat IP architecture, one may first ask whether the existing mobility management protocols that have already been deployed for the hierarchical mobile networks can be extended to serve the flat IP architecture.
-Indeed, MIPv4 has already been deployed in 3GPP2 networks, and PMIPv6 has already been adopted in WiMAX Forum and in 3GPP standards.
-Using MIP or PMIP for both centralized and distributed architectures will then ease the migration of the current mobile networks towards the future flat architecture.
+Before designing new mobility management protocols for a future flat IP architecture, one should first ask whether the existing mobility management protocols that have already been deployed for the hierarchical mobile networks can be extended to serve the flat IP architecture.
+MIPv4 has already been deployed in 3GPP2 networks, and PMIPv6 has already been adopted in WiMAX Forum and in 3GPP standards.
+Using MIP or PMIP for both centralized and distributed architectures would ease the migration of the current mobile networks towards a flat architecture.
 It has therefore been proposed to adapt MIP or PMIPv6 to achieve distributed mobility management by using a distributed mobility anchor architecture.

-In [Paper-Migrating.Home.Agents], the HA functionality is copied to many locations.
+In [Paper-Migrating.Home.Agents] , the HA functionality is copied to many locations.
 The HoA of all MNs are anycast addresses, so that a packet destined to a HoA from any CN from any network can be routed via the nearest copy of the HA.
-In addition, distributing the function of HA using a distributed hash table structure is proposed in [Paper-Distributed.Mobility.SAE].
-A lookup query to the hash table will find out where the location information of an MN is stored.
+In addition, distributing the function of HA using a distributed hash table structure is proposed in [Paper-Distributed.Mobility.SAE] .
+A lookup query to the hash table will retrieve the location information of an MN is stored.

 In [Paper-Distributed.Mobility.PMIP], only the mobility routing (MR) function is duplicated and distributed in many locations.
 The location information for any MN that has moved to a visited network is still centralized and kept at a location management (LM) function in the home network of the MN.
 The LM function at different networks constitutes a distributed database system of all the MNs that belong to any of these networks and have moved to a visited network.
 The location information is maintained in the form of a hierarchy: the LM at the home network, the CoA of the MR of the visited network, and then the CoA to reach the MN in the visited network.
-The LM in the home network keeps a binding of the HoA of the MN to the CoA of the MR of the visited network of the MR of the Visited network.
-The LM in the home network keeps a binding of the HoA of the MN to the CoA of the MN in the case of MIP, or the proxy-CoA of the Mobile Access Gateway (MAG) serving the MN in the case of PMIP.
+The LM in the home network keeps a binding of the HoA of the MN to the CoA of the MR of the visited network.
+The MR keeps the binding of the HoA of the MN to the CoA of the MN to the CoA of the MN in the case of MIP, or the proxy-CoA of the Mobile Access Gateway (MAG) serving the MN in the case of PMIP.

-[I-D.PMIP-DMC] discusses two distributed mobility control schemes using the PMIP protocol: Signal-driven PMIP (S-PMIP) and Signaldriven Distributed PMIP (SD-PMIP).
-S-PMIP is a partially distributed scheme, in which the control plane using Proxy Binding Query to get the Proxy-CoA of the MN is separate from the data plane, and the optimized data path is directly between the CN and the MN.
-SD-PMIP is a fully distributed scheme, in which the Proxy Binding Update is not performed, and instead each MAG will multicast a Proxy Binidng Query message to all of the MAGs in its local PMIP domain so as to get the Proxy-CoA of the MN.
+[I-D.PMIP-DMC] discusses two distributed mobility control schemes using the PMIP protocol: Signal-driven PMIP (S-PMIP) and Signal-driven Distributed PMIP (SD-PMIP).
+S-PMIP is a partially distributed scheme, in which the control plane (using a Proxy Binding Query to get the Proxy-CoA of the MN) is separate from the data plane, and the optimized data path is directly between the CN and the MN.
+SD-PMIP is a fully distributed scheme, in which the Proxy Binding Update is not performed, and instead each MAG will multicast a Proxy Binding Query message to all of the MAGs in its local PMIP domain to retrieve the Proxy-CoA of the MN.